25 inmates of Mandoli jail suffer minor self-inflicted injuries: Officials | Education

 Around 25 inmates lodged in prison number 11 of the Mandoli Jail sustained minor injuries, which they inflicted on themselves, after two of them were not allowed to go out of their ward, officials said on Tuesday.

+Following this, they instigated others to self-inflict injuries and around 50 inmates of the ward started creating a ruckus while some of them injured themselves by banging their heads against the wall or using sharp-edged objects, according to jail officials.

+The jail staff had to use ''mild force'' to bring the situation under control, they said.

-All the inmates sustained minor injuries, which were self-inflicted, the jail officials said, adding that one of them was sent to the hospital, but he is back in the jail after treatment.
+All the inmates sustained minor injuries, which were self-inflicted, officials said, adding that they were taken to the jail dispensary and given first aid, while Danish was sent to the hospital, but returned after treatment.

 ''Two inmates wanted to go out of the ward without any reason.
 On not being permitted, they caused injuries to themselves and also instigated some others to self-inflict injuries,'' Director General (Delhi Prisons) Sandeep Goel said.